mestocks/gwas-workshop/README.md

 ```
 ##Correct for multiple tests

 Due to the number of tests being performed (equal to the number of markers), we would expect some significant results by chance alone.
-There are numerous ways to do this (e.g. Bonferroni correction, FDR etc...), one which is to use permutations of the data to find a signifance cut-off threshold.
+There are numerous ways to do this (e.g. Bonferroni correction, FDR etc...), one of which is to use permutations of the data to find a signifance cut-off threshold.
 This randomly shuffles the phenotypic values with respect to the individual genotypes at each marker.
 This creates independence between the trait and the markers and can be used to generate a suitable significance threshold.
 This can be done using the `qtscore` function, using the `times` option to specify 100 permutations:
 ```{r }
 fo.QT1k <- qtscore(fo ~ 1, data = ruff.data, trait = "binomial", times = 100)
 ```